Raviv5050/ChessGame/README.md

 ![UML](https://imgur.com/6WMSI6z.png)

 ### Running
-To run, enter to the "ass4" folder then open cmd for this path
+To run, enter to the "tar4" folder then open cmd for this path.